Giuppox/block/docs/contribute/STYLE_GUIDE.md

     // Right!
 ```
 In rare cases, when you need to write a list of declarations you can use
-in-line trailing comments, all indented to four spaces from the longer
+in-line trailing comments, all indented four spaces after the longer
 declaration:
 ```C
 char *greet = "Hello World!";    // A greeting